 High Property Taxes.
 If you own property, you can’t avoid these taxes.
 No matter how high or how low your income, you will pay taxes based on the value of your home.
 Since retirees generally don’t have a lot of income, this is our number 1 negative consideration.

 Taxation of Social Security & Pension/Retirement Income

 After West Virginia stops taxing it in 2023, twelve states will be left that tax Social Security, four of those are on our top 10 list.

 Your pension and other retirement income might be a bigger factor to consider.
 The type of retirement income, and where it comes from, has a big effect on state taxation.
 For example, is it from in or out of state, federal, a military or other government pension, or a distribution for an IRA or 401(k)?
 State taxation of pensions and distributions from 401ks, IRAs, etc. is all over the map, difficult to research, and changes frequently.
-Even more people are likely to be affected by the taxation of retirement benefits such as the Recommended Mandatory Distributions (RMDs) that you must start taking the year you reach age 70.5.
+Even more people are likely to be affected by the taxation of retirement benefits such as the Required Mandatory Distributions (RMDs) that you must start taking the year you reach age 70.5.
 On these matters you should use a tax professional to help make sure you get the most accurate information.

 Cost of living

 It looks like about half of retired baby boomers won’t have the resources to sustain the lifestyle they had in their working days.
 If you are going to have trouble making it in retirement, it makes a lot of sense to look for a place to retire where your scarce dollars will go further.